-Jack befriended a large group of field researchers over his span as Curator from 1964 through his untimely death in 1993.
+Jack befriended a large group of field researchers over his span as curator from 1964 until his untimely death in 1993.
 Many of them considered him their mentor and he instilled in them a great desire to understand the environment through amphibians and reptiles.
-The section had unprecedented growth over those 30 years adding at least 100,000 specimens.
+The section had unprecedented growth over those 30 years, adding at least 100,000 specimens.
 The collections came here by purchase, targeted fieldwork, orphaned collections, or surveys conducted either through Jack or from friends who sent the collections here for safekeeping.
-The number of collaborators are almost too many to name but a few of the most important contributors include Richard C. Vogt, Michael A. Ewert, Stephen D. Busack, Paul S. Freed, Edwardo C Welling M, Donald E Hahn, Arthur C. Hulse, Anthony C. Krzysik, Stephen R Williams, Edward O Moll, Barry Valentine, Andrew H. Price, David J Morafka, James J. Bull, Russell J. Hall, Robert G. Jaeger, and Joseph C. Mitchell who brought much of his collections here along with those made in Virginia by Chrispher Pague, Kurt Buhlman, David A Young.
+The collaborators are almost too many to name, but a few of the most important contributors include Richard C. Vogt, Michael A. Ewert, Stephen D. Busack, Paul S. Freed, Edwardo C Welling M, Donald E Hahn, Arthur C. Hulse, Anthony C. Krzysik, Stephen R Williams, Edward O Moll, Barry Valentine, Andrew H. Price, David J Morafka, James J. Bull, Russell J. Hall, Robert G. Jaeger, and Joseph C. Mitchell, who brought much of his collection here along with those made in Virginia by Chrispher Pague, Kurt Buhlman, and David A Young.

-During the search for a successor to Dr. McCoy, two curators ended up being hired.
-In 1994 Ellen J. Censky became Assistant Curator after assuming head of section in 1993.
-She had worked in the collection since 1979 and been trained in all manner of maintaining the collection as well as doing research via Jack McCoy.
+During the search for a successor to McCoy, two curators ended up being hired.
+In 1994 Ellen J. Censky became assistant curator after assuming head of section in 1993.
+She had worked in the collection since 1979 and been trained in all manner of collection maintenance as well as doing research via Jack McCoy.
 She had previously done field work in many states in the US as well as in Belize, Paraguay, Costa Rica, and the Caribbean, where she conducted research toward her PhD in Anguilla.
 John J. Wiens came here after completing his dissertation at Kansas in 1995.

-Wiens left the section to become a professor at Stony Brook University in New York at the end of 2002, leaving the section with only a collection manager until November of 2012 when José Padial became assistant curator in the section.
+Wiens left to become a professor at Stony Brook University in New York at the end of 2002, leaving the section with only a collection manager until November of 2012 when José Padial became assistant curator in the section.